Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence: Concluding remarks

 In this paper we have developed a route to introduce quantum out-of-time-ordered correlators (OTOCs) into classical turbulence dynamics by making the quantum-classical correspondence explicit.
 In the semiclassical limit calculations based on Wigner-Weyl transform and Moyal bracket, the OTOC reduces to the ensemble average of a squared canonical Poisson bracket.
 We have also shown a natural extension of the classical-limit OTOC for non-canonical Hamiltonian systems with a Lie-Poisson bracket, such as fluid and plasma turbulence, motivated by the deformation-quantization theorem for a general Poisson structure.
 The classical-limit OTOC can be understood as a useful measure of how a variational perturbation injected along a chosen functional $B$ at time $t_0$ propagates and influences another functional $A$ at later time.
-This allows us to construct scale-selective of field-selective diagnostics through projection operators, and is not restricted to a global Lyapunov exponent.
+This allows us to construct scale-selective or field-selective diagnostics through projection operators, and is not restricted to a global Lyapunov exponent.

 As a concrete example we formulated a classical-limit OTOC for wave-vortex turbulence governed by the Hasegawa-Mima equation.
 Here the zonal/non-zonal decomposition in the quasilinear approximation is considered to evaluate the non-zonal to zonal mode response in a regime of strong zonal-flow shearing.
-It has been clarified that the resulting OTOC scaling in Eq.
-(49) predicts an algebraic suppression of the zonal-mode response, i.e., $\propto S_0^{-4}(\Delta t)^{-2}$ with the time lag $\Delta t=t-t_0$ and the local flow shear $S_0$.
-This decay should be interpreted in terms of scale-to-scale transfer rather than a reduction of the perturbation amplitude.
-Indeed, the non-zonal perturbation is rapidly scrambled toward higher wavenumbers by the zonal-flow shear, and consequently the low-wavenumber non-zonal content capable of coupling back to the large-scale zonal modes is attenuated.
+It has been clarified from an analytic expression that the OTOC grows quadratically, $O[(\Delta t)^2]$, at early time, whereas in the long-time strong-shear regime it approaches a finite saturated value with an inverse-square algebraic dependence, \(O[S_0^{-4}(\Delta t)^{-2}]\).
+The saturation behavior should be interpreted in terms of shear-induced scale-to-scale transfer of non-zonal perturbations, rather than as a decay of the OTOC itself.
+Indeed, the non-zonal perturbation is rapidly scrambled toward higher wavenumbers by the zonal-flow shear, and consequently the low-wavenumber non-zonal content capable of coupling back to the large-scale zonal modes is attenuated at later time.

+Several extensions are left for future work.
+First, beyond the quasilinear analytical scaling presented here, more quantitative numerical evaluations of the OTOC to include non-zonal eddy-eddy interactions will clarify how the inverse-square approach to saturation is modified by fully nonlinear turbulent mixing.